Is It College Yet?: Plot

-Daria applies to prestigious Bromwell University and the less famous Raft College for her second choice.
-Her boyfriend Tom Sloane also applies to Bromwell, where his family have legacy status.
+Daria and Jane discuss their plans for attending college.
+Daria's first choice is Bromwell University, a fictionalized version of Harvard or Yale, and her second choice is the selective but less elite Raft College.
+Jane's first choice is Boston Fine Arts College (BFAC), but she also intends to apply to two state schools as a backup.

+Daria's boyfriend Tom Sloane, who is a legacy at Bromwell, is excited about the prospect of attending college with Daria.
 Tom's mother agrees to drive them to tour Bromwell in fictional Newtown, followed by Raft in Boston.
 At Bromwell, Tom charms the admission officer with stories about his family's experiences there, while a nervous Daria fumbles her interview.
-To Daria's dismay, they arrive at Raft after the admission office has closed.
+The next day, Tom and his mother make plans that cause the group to get a late start, and, to Daria’s dismay, they arrive at Raft after the admissions office has closed.
 Daria is accepted by Raft, but wait listed by Bromwell.
 Tom gets into Bromwell and offers to have his parents write Daria a letter of recommendation, but she declines.

-Jane wants to attend Boston Fine Arts College (BFAC), but is overwhelmed with creating a portfolio.
+Jane is overwhelmed with creating a portfolio for her BFAC application.
 After being rejected by several less demanding colleges, she considers skipping college entirely.
-Her older brother Trent encourages this idea, but Daria talks her into sending a portfolio to BFAC, and Jane is accepted.
-Trent initially calls her a sellout, but finally admits he is going to miss her.
-Jane points out he will have lots of chances to play gigs in Boston and sleep on her floor.
+Her older brother Trent encourages this idea, but Daria talks her into sending a portfolio to BFAC in exchange for Daria's accepting Tom's parents' offer to write her a letter.
+Trent initially calls her a sellout, but finally admits he was just upset that she might be leaving.
+Jane points out he can visit Boston to play gigs and sleep on her floor.
+Despite the letter of recommendation, Daria does not get into Bromwell.

-Daria accepts Tom's parents recommendation to Bromwell, but is ultimately rejected anyway.
 To Tom's surprise, Daria breaks up with him, explaining that their lives are diverging and the relationship has run its course.
-They nevertheless remain on friendly terms and promise to keep in touch.

 Jodie, exhausted from being the model minority student at Lawndale, wants to attend historically black Turner College, while her parents expect her to attend the exclusive Crestmore University.
 Jodie is accepted by both, but does not believe she can attend Turner if her parents do not accept her decision.
 Mack contacts Jodie's father to explain her distress, leading to her parents changing their minds.
 Mack is accepted to Vance College on scholarship.
 While they will be geographically separated, Jodie is convinced this experience has brought them closer.

-Brittney is accepted to local Prairie State University, but boyfriend Kevin will need to repeat his senior year due to abysmal grades.
-Embarrassed, Kevin tries to hide this from Brittney before coming clean, and asks if she will stay with him through college.
-Brittney promises she will, while secretly crossing her fingers.
+Brittany is accepted to local Prairie State University, but boyfriend Kevin will need to repeat his senior year due to abysmal grades.
+Embarrassed, Kevin tries to hide this from Brittany before coming clean, and asks if she will stay with him through college.
+Brittany promises she will, while secretly crossing her fingers.